rmdtech/ASE-Summ2/README.md

   - Implemented a font utilised by my employer for it's professional design and ease of readability for those with impairments.

 ## Future Scope
-With additional time and resources on this project there are some additional features I would like to implement based on feedback from colleagues, noteably the inclusion of a conversion history so that I can see a list of all the conversions completed within my session.
+With additional time and resources on this project there are some additional features I would like to implement based on feedback from colleagues, notably the inclusion of a conversion history so that I can see a list of all the conversions completed within my session.
 In addition to this, if the project were scaled up, I would like to include additional test environments so that a tester could validate changes without having to merge changes into the live environment or download changes locally.